jts140/rock-paper-scissors-exercise/README.md

+# modified from my first python app
 # RPS Exercise

-A python application where the user is able to play against a computer
+A python application where the user is able to play rock paper scissors against a computer

 ## Prerequisites